Starquake (video game)

 Starquake is an action-adventure platform game written by Stephen Crow for the ZX Spectrum and published by Bubble Bus Software in 1985.
-It was ported to the Commodore 64, MSX, Amstrad CPC, Atari 8-bit family, Tatung Einstein (all 1985), the BBC Micro (1987) and IBM compatibles and Atari ST (both 1988).
+It was ported to the Commodore 64, MSX, Amstrad CPC, Atari 8-bit computers, Tatung Einstein in 1985, BBC Micro in 1987 and IBM compatibles and Atari ST in 1988.

 Plot

 The player controls BLOB (Bio-Logically Operated Being), whose mission is to penetrate the unstable core of a rogue planet which has appeared from a black hole.
-If the core is not repaired within the set time limit it will implode causing a chain reaction which will destroy the entire universe.
+If the core is not repaired within the set time limit, it will implode, causing a chain reaction which will destroy the entire universe.
 The planet is inhabited by various primitive creatures, all hazardous to the touch, and the remnants of a previous civilisation which provides the items needed to rebuild and stabilise the planet core.

 Gameplay

 Within the game, there are multiple ways to get around: